Practice overview

 Recent instructions as junior counsel include:

-- Assisting David Lewis KC and Charles Raffin acting for a major national franchisor in a termination dispute with former franchisee.
+- Assisted David Lewis KC and Charles Raffin acting for a major national franchisor in a termination dispute with former franchisee.

 Recent instructions as sole counsel include:

-- Advice on claiming for breach of an exclusivity agreement in an M&A transaction.
+- Advised on claiming for breach of an exclusivity agreement in an M&A transaction.

-- Advising on the prospects of enforcing a business purchase agreement through specific performance.
+- Advised on the prospects of enforcing a business purchase agreement through specific performance.

-- Acting in a one-day trial in relation to a disputed loan agreement.
+- Acted in a one-day trial in relation to a disputed loan agreement.

-- Acting for the claimant in a three-day trial involving a disputed loan agreement.
+- Acted for the claimant in a three-day trial involving a disputed loan agreement.

-- Advising on the validity of a brokering agreement on an urgent basis following the collapse of a well-known energy company.
+- Advised on the validity of a brokering agreement on an urgent basis.

-- Acting in an application for summary judgment by a major national franchisor.
+- Acted in an application for summary judgment by a major national franchisor.

 - Construction & engineering